 Other tips and tricks

-- If you want extra crispy edges on your stuffing, make sure to spread the stuffing all the way to the sides of the crock pot or slow cooker.
+- Want nice and crispy edges on your stuffing?
+Spread the stuffing all the way to the sides of the crock pot, make sure not to overly saturate the stuffing with broth, and grease the crock pot very well.

 Recipe FAQs

-I used this 3 ½ quart slow cooker from Cuisinart (affiliate link).
-I've had it for nearly 10 years and it's still going strong!
-Any crock pot or slow cooker that is 3 ½ quarts (3.3 L) or a similar size will work well for this recipe.
+Any crock pot or slow cooker that is 3 ½ quarts (3.3 L) or slightly larger will work well for this recipe.

 If you've tried this recipe, please leave a star rating and/or review in the comments section below, I would love to hear from you!
 You can also follow me on Facebook, Instagram and Pinterest.
 And sign up for my weekly newsletter to get recipes delivered straight to you!